Bookmark and Share

 Language

 French is the official language of New Caledonia and is almost universally understood.
-Just over one-third of the population understands at least one of the 30 odd Kanak languages spoken on the island.
-While people working in the tourist industry in Nouméa often speak a little English or Japanese, tourists visiting New Caledonia will find it useful to carry a French phrasebook and learn at least some basic French words and phrases to help with navigating menus, hotel bookings and transport.
+Just over one-third of the population knows at least one of the 30 some Kanak languages spoken on the island.
+While people working in the tourist industry in Nouméa often speak a little English or Japanese, visitors to New Caledonia will find it useful to carry a French phrasebook and learn at least some basic words to help with navigating menus, hotel bookings and transportation.

 Currency

 The official currency of New Caledonia is the Comptoirs Francais du Pacifique francs, or CFP franc.
-US dollars, euro, and Australian and New Zealand dollars may be accepted but the exchange rate is usually less favorable that can be gained by changing to local currency on arrival.
+US dollars, the euro and Australian and New Zealand dollars may be accepted but the exchange rate is usually less favorable that by using the local currency.
 Money can be changed at banks or bureau de change offices.
-MasterCard, Visa and to a lesser extent American Express credit cards are accepted by larger hotels, stores, and restaurants in large towns and tourist areas.
-Other credit cards a commonly not accepted.
-Cash is much more commonly used in smaller towns, where many businesses will not accept credit card payments.
-Other types of credit card are much less commonly accepted.
-ATMs are available at banks and some post offices in the larger settlements whereas some small towns do not have a bank or ATM at all.
+MasterCard, Visa and to a lesser extent American Express credit cards are accepted by larger hotels, stores and restaurants in towns and tourist areas.
+Cash is much more commonly used in smaller towns, and many businesses will not accept credit card payments.
+ATMs are available at banks and some post offices in the larger settlements whereas small towns do not have a bank or ATM at all.
 A better exchange rate is generally available via ATMs than currency exchange offices.
-Travelers checks can be cashed at some banks but usually incur a fairly high flat fee.
+Travelers checks can be cashed at banks but usually incur a fairly high flat fee.

 Time